 Other Sights for Artists’ Projects and the City of Vancouver Public Art Program are pleased to announce the release of a book publication documenting the public art project Digital Natives, presented on the electronic billboard at the Burrard Street Bridge, in Vancouver, Canada.

 The work of T&T (Tony Romano and Tyler Brett) reflects on ideas of sustainability, green architecture and technological progress.
 Their artworks frequently include elements of natural systems such as solar power and organic filters in conjunction with recycled and reconfigured technology.
 Over the course of their diverse artistic practice, they have developed a survivalist-informed aesthetic, creating whimsical, yet critically considered artworks that provide astute commentary on our historical moment.

-Kathleen Ritter, October 5, 2011 Francisco Camacho, October 11, 2011 Samuel Roy-Bois: Interlocutor, November 8, 2011 Claire Doherty in conversation with Lorna Brown (coming soon as a Podcast) Over the last four decades, artists have re-imagined their relationship to public space.
-Moving from civic squares and lofty edifices, public art has expanded beyond a relationship […]
+Kathleen Ritter, October 5, 2011 Francisco Camacho, October 11, 2011 Samuel Roy-Bois: Interlocutor, November 8, 2011 Claire Doherty in conversation with Lorna Brown (Podcast) Over the last four decades, artists have re-imagined their relationship to public space.
+Moving from civic squares and lofty edifices, public art has expanded beyond a relationship to physical structures to […]